 Little did I know that Pippin would grow and flourish and become home to some of the crown jewels of the publishing world.

 And a little less than a decade after I opened the doors at Pippin, I was as surprised as anybody when the character who would narrate my first book came marching into my life while I was pleasantly reading on NJ Transit.
 She came in loudly and demanded I write down her story, in her words.
-That was my first real experience in writing (all in a spiral-bound notebook), and it led to the publication of the Dessert First trilogy, which led to my three picture books, two about a boy named Mitchell who was born to drive and one about my own son Marshall, who believed gingerbread men could run (I think we both still do).
+That was my first real experience in writing a book (all in a spiral-bound notebook), and it led to the publication of the Dessert First trilogy, which led to my three picture books, two about a boy named Mitchell who loves to drive and one about my own son Marshall and his gingerbread men.
 I wrote all of those under a pen name, Hallie Durand, because I wanted them to be judged on their own merit, not influenced one way or the other because I owned a literary agency or was a publishing insider.

 But these days I'm writing under my given name, Holly M. McGhee.
-My first middle-grade novel, Matylda, Bright and Tender came out in 2017 as did Come with Me (a picture book illustrated by Pascal Lemaitre).
-Because the books are inspired by my own emotional journey, it felt right to weave all of the strands of who I am together.
+My first middle-grade novel, Matylda, Bright and Tender, came out in 2017 as did Come with Me (a picture book illustrated by my Belgian friend Pascal Lemaitre).
+Because the books are inspired by my own experience of life, it felt right to weave all of the strands of who I am together.
 I so look forward to continuing both writing my own books and bringing books I love into the world at Pippin.
 Look for Listen, again illustrated by Pascal Lemaitre, in Fall 2019.